 I often play most games by rushing straight in, without regard for the situation at hand.
-Naturally, this can make things quite difficult, and in a tycoon game such as Interstellar Transport Company, that was definitely not how I should have begun.
+Naturally, this can make things quite tricky, and in a tycoon game such as Interstellar Transport Company, that was not how I should have begun.

 Though the game plays well, I did have some UI issues.
-Many menus felt cluttered and perhaps too data-laden, though as you play more of the game the latter starts to be less of an issue simply because you understand more of it.
-Interstellar Transport Company is very overwhelming at first, but what’s important is that the core gameplay is solid and is constantly being updated while the game sits in early-access.
+Many menus felt cluttered and perhaps too data-laden, though as you play more of the game, the latter starts to be less of a problem only because you understand more of it.
+Interstellar Transport Company is very overwhelming at first, but what’s important is that the core gameplay is stable and is continually being updated while the game sits in early access.
 Once it is fully released, I plan to revisit it and see what all has been changed or added.

 The soundtrack consisted of great ambient electronic music and went along with the game well.
 It reminded me of older space games and had a techno feel to it.

 No two games will play the same, whether you choose single or multiplayer.
 You may start in the same area, but the options available to you from there are plentiful.
 This adds a tremendous amount of replay value, and if the tycoon style of gameplay matches your tastes, the $19.99 price of admission is more than fair.
 With the combined variety of ships, planets, systems, spaceports and the like, along with managing your money and loans, this game is a complex one.
 What’s more is that MT Worlds updates the game constantly and seems devoted to listening to player comments.

 In all, I enjoyed my time with this game and plan to spend more time with it in the future.